 Problem-solving skills are a constant source of strife for busy working people.
-Problems can snowball, stress can hinder your productivity, and it doesn’t help that the boss is watching!
+Problems can snowball, stress can hinder your productivity, and it doesn’t help when the boss is watching.

 Procrastinating is the opposite of problem-solving.